bhecquet/seleniumRobot/doc/Documentation.md

 *Example:* the server URL depends on testing phase.
 They are not the same in production and in integration phase.

-That’s why the “config.ini” file is made for.
-Each tested application can embed a config.ini file whose format is:
+That’s why the “env.ini” file is made for.
+Each tested application can embed a env.ini file whose format is:

 ![](images/config_ini_example.png)